sammmy047/VENCH/README.md

 The Chat page :

 The below figure represents the chat page when the user has clicked on the icon in the map page.
 The User can send a message through the bottom text field, see the profile using my profile button and go back to the map view using the back button.
-This
+This allows users

 ![image](https://github.com/sammmy047/VENCH/assets/76446088/57acd896-a311-44f4-89b7-afb8693e49f6)